troychaplin/block-accessibility-checks/docs/external-block-example.md

 # Block Accessibility Checks - External Plugin Integration Example

-This example demonstrates how to integrate your existing block plugin with the Block Accessibility Checks plugin to add custom accessibility validation.
+This example demonstrates how to integrate your existing block plugin with the Block Accessibility Checks plugin to add custom accessibility validation using the current **JavaScript-only validation architecture**.

 ## Overview